 Customers want valuable solutions for their problems and appreciate companies that deliver them with 75% higher loyalty.
-Bad news, clients are seeking for fast innovations.
+The bad news, clients are seeking fast innovations.

 "It's no longer the big beating the small, but the fast beating the slow" - Eric Pearson, CIO, INTERNATIONAL HOTEL GROUP.